-Should the Purchase Price not be paid in accordance with Clause 3, the Sellers have the signature of the MOA on 1 right to cancel the Agreement, in which case the deposit together with interest earned shall be released to the Sellers.
-If the deposit does not (as he was entitled to do cover their loss, the Sellers shall be entitled to claim further compensation for their losses and for all expenses incurred together with interest."
+Should the Purchase Price not be paid in accordance with Clause 3, the Sellers have the right to cancel the Agreement, in which case the deposit together with interest earned shall be released to the Sellers.
+If the deposit does not cover their loss, the Sellers shall be entitled to claim further compensation for their losses and for all expenses incurred together with interest."